oliver-spryn/led-strip-controller/readme.md

 4. Go into the installation directory: `cd led-strip-controller`
 5. Install the project dependencies: `npm install`
 6. Test out your application: `sudo node index.js`
-    * `sudo` is necessary, since this programs controls the Pi's GPIO pins
+    * `sudo` is necessary, since this programs controls the Pi's GPIO pins and uses the device's port 80

 ### Start Up the Controller on Boot (Optional)
 If you would like the controller to start up each time the Raspberry Pi is booted, follow these steps: